 A squatter is someone who occupies an abandoned, unoccupied, or foreclosed building or area of land without lawful permission.
 The person does not rent or own the property.
-Despite this, squatting is legal in the United States and more common than you think.
+Despite this, squatting is common in the United States.

 Isn’t That Trespassing?

 Squatting is not necessarily trespassing.
 Trespassing is a criminal offense, while squatting is usually a civil matter.
 However, squatting might be treated as a criminal behavior if the landowner or landlord establishes that the person in question is not welcome on the property.

 - Nevada has very strict laws about how to handle squatters, but they also make it very easy to remove them if they are on the property without permission.
 Squatting is prohibited in Nevada, and the introduction of laws against unlawful occupancy and housebreaking may be able to stop an adverse possession claim before it gets started.

 - If a person is convicted of an unlawful occupancy, they can be guilty of a misdemeanor which is up to a year of jail and/or $2,000 in fines.
 If they are convicted three or more times, they are guilty of a category D felony which includes imprisonment for a minimum sentence of at least one year and a maximum of four years and a fine of $5,000.